By CoinWeek ….

 Several recent auction records are available for specimens of the 1936 Proof at the 67 grade.
 The most recent result comes from the Stack’s Bowers October 2018 Whitman Baltimore auction, where an example sold for $5,160 USD, including buyer’s premium.
 At Legend Rare Coin Auctions’ July Regency 27 sale, a PCGS-graded specimen sold for $7,343.75 (incl. premium).
 Heritage sold a 1936 Proof half dollar for $6,600 in June of 2018 after having sold it for the same price in January.

 The example offered by GreatCollections, a lightly-toned NGC PR67, sold for $6,525 (with Buyer’s Fee of 12.5%).
 There were 46 bids for the lot.

 Proof Production Resumes

-By 1942, which was the last year of Proof production for the Walking Liberty series, the mintage had increased to over 21 thousand.
+By 1942, the last year of Proof production for the Walking Liberty series, the mintage had increased to over 21,000.
 But in that first year, only 3,901 Proof half dollars were struck.
 And since the general public was not conditioned to know exactly what to do with Proofs after the Mint’s two-decade drought, it is not uncommon to find Proofs with circulation wear, making the 1936 issue that much more extraordinary to find in top condition.